cfosseprez/swarmsort/docs/index.rst

 *A fast, flexible, and GPU-accelerated Python library for real-time multi-object tracking.*

 SwarmSort provides advanced tracking algorithms using embeddings, Kalman filtering, and collision-free assignment.
-It is highly configurable for 2D and 3D tracking scenarios.
+It is highly configurable and easy to use.

 Quick Start
 -----------